xebia/cypress-training/docs/0-installation.md

 E2E panel.

 Then Cypress will inform you about the files it added to the project.
 You can click 'Continue' to Continue.
 Yes.
 Cypress is THAT easy 😄
+> Cypress will ask you to create some demo tests; please choose for the empty project so we have a clean setup to begin with.

 ### About NPM